Imperial College London

 Summary

-This work builds on my PhD research with EPSRC Centre for Doctoral Training in Sustainable Civil Engineering under the supervision of Prof Templeton and Dr Onof.
-My PhD investigated whether citizen science could be used as a tool to assess intermittent water supply systems in data-scarce settings.
+I hold an MEng degree and a PhD in Civil and Environmental Engineering from Imperial College.
+My PhD research with the EPSRC Centre for Doctoral Training in Sustainable Civil Engineering investigated whether citizen science could be used as a tool to assess intermittent water supply systems in data-scarce settings.
 The greater aim of the research was to assist stakeholders in developing countries make better informed decisions on water supply management by providing them with data that would otherwise be too laborious and costly to obtain.